onexploit/SpaMer/README.md

 # SpaMer
-Hello world, we are onexploit.
+- Hello world, we are onexploit.
-This is a spammer tool.
+- This is a spammer tool.
 When you type on anything, the tool itself types and sends the message based on the message you gave it.
+- There is also an exe file and a script.

 # toturial
 First, type and save the message you want in the message program and run the program.